awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/AuroraItemTracker/Readme.md

 - Read, write, and update work items that are stored in an Amazon Aurora Serverless database.
 - Use Amazon Simple Email Service (Amazon SES) to send email reports of work items.
+- Create an AWS Secrets Manager secret that contains database credentials and use it to authenticate calls to the database.

 ## ⚠️ Important